Assessing the impact of transient orbital resonances: EMRI Modeling

 By using the \emph{Action-Angle} formalism it is possible to rewrite the geodesic equations to include the effect of the first order GSF as \cite{barackSelfforceRadiationReaction2019,hindererTwoTimescaleAnalysis2008}:

 where the evolution of the Boyer-Lindquist coordinates is described using the angle variables $q_\alpha = (q_t,q_r,q_\theta,q_\phi)$ \cite{fioraniLiouvilleArnoldNekhoroshev2003} and the corrections due to the GSF are encoded in $G$ and $g$.
-We also rescaled the constants of motion $J$.
+We note that here the action variables, $J_\alpha$, are not precisely the same as the standard constants of motion introduced earlier, $J_\beta$, but are related by a transformation.
+This distinction is not important for the present discussion.

 At ``zeroth'' order in $\eta$ the motion is completely determined by the fundamental frequencies $\omega_\alpha$, that define the fundamental modes of the evolution of the system and reduce to the usual Keplerian frequencies in the Newtonian limit.
-Expressions for these quantities can be found in \cite{schmidtCelestialMechanicsKerr2002}.
+Expressions for these quantities can be found in \cite{schmidtCelestialMechanicsKerr2002,Fujita_2009}.
 The radial fundamental frequency $\omega_r$ is associated with the radial motion and it is zero for circular orbits.
 The polar and azimuthal fundamental frequencies, $\omega_\theta$ and $\omega_\phi$, are associated to precessional motion of the orbit.

 The four constants of motion $J_\alpha$ determine the ``shape" of the orbit, whereas the phase variables give information on the (time dependent) location of the object within the orbit, and the orbit's orientation \cite{barackSelfforceRadiationReaction2019}.
 The \emph{Action-Angle} formalism not only makes the periodicities of the system obvious, but it also facilitates the decomposition of any dynamical field as an expansion in the fundamental frequencies.